AdobeDocs/commerce-admin-developer/README.md

 - [Writing enhancemed Markdown](https://github.com/adobe/aio-theme#writing-enhanced-markdown)
 - [Deploying the site](https://github.com/adobe/aio-theme#deploy-to-azure-storage-static-websites) _(Adobe employees only)_

 If you have questions, open an issue and ask us.
-We're looking forward to hearing from you!
+We look forward to hearing from you!